essandess/macOS-clamAV/README.md

 Excluded files are set in [clamd.conf](./clamd.conf), including macOS SIP protected directories.
 Change this to scan all directories.
 The default scanned directory is `/`, every week early Sunday morning.
 Edit the bash command in [org.macports.clamdscan.plist](./org.macports.clamdscan.plist) and unload/load this plist to change this behavior.
 For example, change the shell array variable `SCAN_TARGETS` to scan these volumes (using XML [compliant](http://xml.silmaril.ie/specials.html) quoted special characters to quote spaces in directory or file names):
 > `SCAN_TARGETS=(/ &quot;/Volumes/Server HD&quot;)`
+(Note that macOS sets the default volume name `/Volumes/Macintosh HD` as a symbolic link to `/`, and therefore this kink name will not be scanned unless `FollowDirectorySymlinks` is set in [clamd.conf](./clamd.conf), i.e., use `/` specifically to scan the boot system.)